Recursive construction of biorthogonal polynomials for handling polynomial regression: Biorthogonal representation of orthogonal projectors

 \begin{remark} It is worth commenting that the polynomial approximation of the functions \eqref{eq:chi2} can not be realised by the standard way of solving the least squares problem.
 Indeed, the standard method would try to solve the normal equations:

 which introduces the need to invert the Gram matrix of elements

-This is a Hankel-type matrix which is very badly conditioned even for small values of $k$~\cite{ZT01}.
+This is an Hankel-type matrix which is very badly conditioned even for small values of $k$~\cite{ZT01}.
 In particular for $k=36$ the determinant if close to zero and the condition number is $10^{18}$.
-Figs.~\ref{fig:Fig3}(c) and (d) show the functional approximation and pointwise absolute error when computing using the matrix inversion method respectively.
-Comparison to the error produced using our biorthogonal polynomials via Legendre polynomials is presented in Fig.~\ref{fig:Fig3}(d).
+Figs.~\ref{fig:Fig6}(c) and (d) show the functional approximation and absolute pointwise error when computing using the matrix inversion method respectively.
+Comparison to the error produced using our biorthogonal polynomials via Legendre polynomials is presented in Fig.~\ref{fig:Fig6}(d).

+It is worth noticing that orthogonal polynomials can also be used as a pre-conditioner to decrease the condition number of the matrix to be inverted.
+Indeed, using Theorems 1 and 2 and letting $Q_k,\,k=1,\ldots,36$ be either Legendre or Chebyshev polynomials to represent the orthogonal projector, the least squares solution to the approximations by a polynomial of degree $36$ can be expressed as